widelands/widelands/doc/sphinx/source/add-ons.rst

 ~~~~~~
 A script that modifies tribe units, such as wares, workers, or buildings.
 You can modify existing units and create new ones.

 The add-on needs to contain a script called ``init.lua`` which will be run after the default tribes were loaded.
-For details compare to the official tribe loading scripts in ``data/tribes/**/init.lua``.
+For details see the official tribe loading scripts in ``data/tribes/**/init.lua``.

-If the add-on introduces one or more new tribes, it will additionally need to contain a scipt called ``preload.lua``.
-For details compare to the official tribe preload script ``data/tribes/preload.lua``.
+If the add-on introduces one or more new tribes, it will additionally need to contain a script called ``preload.lua``.
+For details see the official tribe preload script ``data/tribes/preload.lua``.

 world
 ~~~~~
 A script that modifies world units, such as terrains and resources.
 You can modify existing units and create new ones.

 The add-on needs to contain a script called ``init.lua`` which will be run after the default world was loaded.
-For details compare to the official world loading scripts in ``data/world/**/init.lua``.
+For details see the official world loading scripts in ``data/world/**/init.lua``.

 script